7 Crucial Things You Need to Know About WHMIS

 Do I need WHMIS training every year?

-The employer has to review the WHMIS program yearly, but workers do not have to be retrained annually.
-If the hazardous products used do change, or if there is a change in the procedures on how to use, store or handle the hazardous products, you must be retrained.
+The employer is required to review the WHMIS program annually, but workers do not need to be retrained annually.
+If the hazardous products used change, or if there is a change in the procedures for using, storing, or handling them, you must undergo retraining.

 What are the two types of WHMIS training?